Sabine Lisicki: 2011: Return to form

 Lisicki started the season at the Auckland Open where she lost to Yanina Wickmayer in three sets in the second round.
 At Melbourne, Lisicki played the qualifying tournament and lost in the second round to Vesna Manasieva.
 After losing at the Indian Wells Open to Sorana Cîrstea in the qualifying rounds in March, Lisicki fell down the rankings to No. 218.
 She lifted her form and reached the third round at the Miami Open, where she was defeated by Maria Sharapova.

 At the Family Circle Cup, Lisicki reached the third round, but lost to Sania Mirza in two sets.
-At the Porsche Grand Prix, she lost in the quarterfinals against her compatriot Julia Görges, eventual champion of the tournament.
+At the Porsche Tennis Grand Prix, she lost in the quarterfinals against her compatriot Julia Görges, eventual champion of the tournament.
 In doubles, Lisicki partnered with former world No. 1 doubles player Samantha Stosur to win her first ever career doubles title.
 At the French Open, Lisicki advanced to the second round against the number three seed, Vera Zvonareva.
 Lisicki had a match point at 5–2 of the third set, but she lost the point and eventually the match.
 Afterwards, she lay on the court, sobbing, and was taken off on a stretcher due to injury.

 At the Birmingham Classic, Lisicki reached the final where she defeated Daniela Hantuchová to win her second WTA Tour title.
 At Wimbledon, she received a wildcard to enter the tournament, advancing to the semifinals of a major for the first time, and beating third seed and recent French Open champion Li Na in the second round.
 She was eliminated by Maria Sharapova in straight sets after leading the first set 3–0.
 This was the first time in 12 years that a German woman (since Steffi Graf reached the Wimbledon finals in 1999) had reached the semifinal stage of a Grand Slam.
 Lisicki was the second wild-card entry to reach the women's semifinals in Wimbledon history.
 In doubles, Lisicki partnered with Stosur and lost in the final.